Last Minute Protein Energy Bars

 - ½ cup sunflower seed butter (lightly sweetened)*

 Heat in microwave for 45 seconds, then stir in:

 I used a locally made, 100% organic product by Naturally Nutty called Pepita Sun Seed Butter.
 It’s made with Flax Seed, Hemp Seed, Pumpkin Seed and Sunflower Seed.
 Dee.lish.us.

 Add wet mixture to dry mixture and mix very well.
 (Angela says the batter will be dry if you used the protein powder, so you might have to get in there with your hands and squeeze the dough together.)

 Press into pan.
 I used an 8×12 brownie pan, which worked perfectly.
 To avoid the sticky mess, I filled a small dish with warm water and dipped a large metal spoon into the water periodically while pressing the mixture into the pan, until it was even.
 This little trick works great!

-Melt ⅓ cup vegan chocolate chips in microwave and spread on top of the bars in a very thin layer.* I also sprinkled a few sunflower seeds on top.
+Melt ⅓ cup vegan chocolate chips in the microwave and spread them on top of the bars in a very thin layer.* I also sprinkled a few sunflower seeds on top.

 Freeze for 10 minutes (see notes before you put it in the freezer), then cut into bars.* Store in the fridge or freezer.

 *These were really hard to cut after I took them out of the freezer.
 (Perhaps I just need a knife sharpener.)
 You may want to try scoring (marking the cuts with a knife, not cutting all the way through) the mixture BEFORE it goes in the freezer.

 After they were frozen, I ended up cutting them in five long strips, removing them from the pan, then one more cut across the middle of each strip (for a total of 10 bars.)